limbernie/limbernie.github.io/_posts/2020-02-16-json-htb-walkthrough.md

 Discovered open port 135/tcp on 10.10.10.158
 ```

 Whoa.
 Many interesting open ports.
-Let\'s do one better with `nmap` scanning the discovered ports to establish their services.
+Let's do one better with `nmap` scanning the discovered ports to establish their services.

 ```
 # nmap -n -v -Pn -p21,80,135,139,445,3389,5985 -A --reason -oN nmap.txt 10.10.10.158